smetanadvorak/myo_ecn/README.md

 Download MyoConnect from Thalmic's [official web-site](https://support.getmyo.com/hc/en-us/articles/360018409792).
 Available for Windows and MacOS, a simple installation.

+To set up MyoConnect for work, run it, then right-click on its icon in task bar, select __Preferences__, and uncheck all options in all tabs.
+Then, right-click on icon again, select __Application Manager__ and uncheck all options here too.

 ### 2. Create a new __python 3.8__ virtual environment (explained for Anaconda):

 On Windows, open __anaconda prompt__.
 On MacOS, run __Terminal__.
 Run the following commands and accept the changes: